You thought you knew the WordPress editor inside and out, but recently you logged in and were faced with an entirely new version of it.

 You don’t have to use Gutenberg right now if you don’t want to, but the way WordPress rolled out this update makes it clear that they see it as the future of the platform.
 Future updates, features, and plugins are likely to work better on Gutenberg than with the classic editor.
 Whether now or later, at some point, you’ll probably want to learn and get used to Gutenberg.

-Once you take some time to get to know it, you may find it’s easier to use and more efficient than sticking with the version you’re used to.
+Once you take some time to get to know it, you may find it’s easier to use to create your WordPress website than sticking with the version you’re used to.
 A few minutes of learning it today could save you the hassle of feeling left behind down the line.

 Kristen Hicks is an Austin-based freelance content writer and lifelong learner with an ongoing curiosity to learn new things.
 She uses that curiosity, combined with her experience as a freelance business owner, to write about subjects valuable to small business owners on the HostGator blog.
 You can find her on Twitter at @atxcopywriter.